Please visit my new website here.

 Abstract: A recent literature emphasizes political economy factors behind the wave of administrative splits across the developing world.
 While past studies have focused on why some groups are more likely to obtain new administrative units, they do not explain why vote-maximizing incumbents use this arguably wasteful policy in the first place.
 We contribute to this literature by embedding administrative unit splits within incumbents' broader electoral strategy of distributive policies.
 We argue that incumbents prefer to target local public goods to groups for whom this is a credible signal of commitment, namely those with a history of a reciprocal relationship.
 Other groups require a stronger signal which, we argue, is provided by the creation of new administrative units that entail an increase in stable fiscal transfers due to the stickiness of administrative boundaries.
 We test our signaling theory using the case of Senegal and find robust support for its core predictions.

 Abstract: We present the results from a field experiment on team diversity.
-Individuals working as door-to-door canvassers for a non-profit organization were randomly assigned a teammate, a senior manager and a set of households to visit.
-This created random variation within the organization in the degree of horizontal diversity (between teammates), vertical diversity (between teammates and their manager) and external diversity (between teams and their clients).
-We find that horizontal ethnic diversity decreases team performance, while vertical (or hierarchical) diversity improves performance, and external diversity has no effect.
+Individuals working as door-to-door canvassers for a non-profit organization were randomly assigned a teammate, a supervisor, and a list of individuals to canvass.
+This created random variation within teams in the degree of horizontal diversity (between teammates), vertical diversity (between teammates and their supervisor) and external diversity (between teams and the individuals they canvassed).
+We observe team-level measures of performance and find that horizontal ethnic diversity decreases team performance, while vertical diversity improves performance, and external diversity has no effect.
 The data on time use suggests that horizontally homogeneous teams organized tasks in a more efficient way, while vertically homogeneous teams exerted lower effort.

 Research in Progress: